 So while everyone is talking about trying to increase their organic reach, you can take comfort in knowing you can easily reach most of your existing audience for a fraction of the ad spend.

 No one gets it right the first time.
-There are so many ways to make social media work for you, it comes down to figuring out what’s right for your clients.
+There are so many ways to make social media work for you; it comes down to figuring out what’s suitable for your clients.

-How are you going to start your social media strategy?
+How are you going to start your small business social media strategy?
 Which platforms do you think your audience is active on the most?
 We’d love to hear your thoughts in the comments.